-This notion is completely absurd, Hobbes argues, because it assumes that there can be such a thing as a "people" separate from or independent of the sovereign.
-That is, it pretends that a "people" could exist as a collective body or community which is capable of collectively acting or deciding on its own--including, for example, the act of agreeing to submit to a sovereign.
+This notion is completely absurd, Hobbes argues, because it would require assuming that there can be such a thing as a 'people' separate from or independent of the sovereign.
+That is, it pretends that a 'people' could exist as a collective body or community which is capable of collectively acting or deciding on its own--including, for example, the act of agreeing to submit to a sovereign.
 But this would violate what Hobbes regards as an absolutely fundamental and essential premise, which is that society consists exclusively of individuals--or, more precisely, individuals plus a sovereign.
 What holds those individuals together is purely the fact that they are all subject to the same sovereign.
 Until a sovereign is created, there is no body politic.
 (And if the sovereign is removed, the body politic dissolves back into individuals.)
-So it's ridiculous to think that a pre-existing "people" could collectively make a covenant with the sovereign.
+So it's ridiculous to think that a pre-existing 'people' could collectively make a covenant with the sovereign.
 A covenant "with the whole, as one party, it is impossible; because they are not yet one Person...."

 This is an argument to which Hobbes returns several times, just to make sure you get the point.
 For example, in a very significant formulation on XVI:220, he insists quite sharply that it is the "unity" of the sovereign that constitutes a society and holds it together, and not any "unity" or solidarity between the members of society.
 Without the power of the sovereign to bind them together, they are just a mass of individuals--"the Multitude is naturally not One, but Many...."
 For a graphic representation of this idea, have another look at the illustration on the cover of your copy of Leviathan, which also appeared in the original 1651 edition.